Tesla makes the most money from selling and leasing electric vehicles, solar energy systems and energy storage products.

 References and Credits

-1. All information in this article was obtained from Tesla Update Letters and Presentations.
+1. All information in this article was obtained and referenced from Tesla Update Letters and Presentations.

 - 3 minutes to get to know about Tesla business model

 - A look at Tesla automotive leasing revenue

 - General Motors frequently asked questions from investors